Actuarial-Control-Cycle-T1-2024/group-page-showcase-pwc-consulting/README.md

 The Fitbit smartwatches would incorporate three interventions:
 1) fitness tracking incentives
 2) incentives for preventive
 3) health screenings and smoking cessation programs

 ### Actuarial Analytics Conducted
 * Pricing and Costs
-* Sensitivty analysis on interest rates and mortality rates
+* Sensitivity analysis on interest rates and mortality rates
 * Risks and Risks Mitgation Strategies

 For a detailed understanding, please refer to our project report

 >Be creative!
 Feel free to link to embed your [data](2024-srcsc-superlife-inforce-dataset-part1.csv), [code](sample-data-clean.ipynb), [image](unsw.png) here

 More information on GitHub Pages can be found [here](https://pages.github.com/)